AutoProving/LUBP/README.md

         -t    Killing time in seconds (positive integer) -ma   Minimum accuracy (positive float)
         -mi   Maximum number of iterations for the ROPTLIB solver (positive integer) -mti  Maximum total number of iterations.
-Each iteration updates one instruction (positive integer) -ubp  Starts the iterations with a branching program given in file <ubpFileName>
+Each iteration updates one instruction the instructions in the current window
+        -ubp  Starts the iterations with a branching program given in file <ubpFileName>
 ```